danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ## setup()

-By using the phase *Vocable Code* for the title of this chapter we aim to make explicit the ways in which the act of coding is not reducible to its functional aspects.
-Rather we stress that code mirrors the instability inherent to human language in terms of how it expresses itself and is interpreted.
-Code is both script and performance, and in this sense is always ready to do something: it says what it will do and does it at the same time.
-This analogy to speech, or more specifically to *speech-act theory* has been well rehearsed in software studies (not least in *Speaking Code*) and helps us to demonstrate neatly how we can to do things with words *and* code: to produce an action with effects.[^speech]
+Using the phase *Vocable Code* for this chapter's title aims to make explicitize how the act of coding canot be reducible to its functional aspects.
+Rather we would like to emphasize that code mirrors the instability inherent in human language in terms of how it expresses itself, and is interpreted.
+Code is both script and performance, and in this sense is always ready to do something: it says what it will do, and does it at the same time.
+This analogy to speech, or more specifically to *speech-act theory* has well-known in software studies (not least in *Speaking Code*) and helps us to neatly demonstrate how we can to do things with words *and* code. [^speech]

-Indeed if coding is somewhat like speaking, it is also like poetry inasmuch as poems operate performatively, explicitly when spoken, and clearly there are similarities between the syntactic qualities of written code and words on the page to be executed.
-This is made evident when source code is read aloud as if it were a poem such as the example of the philosopher Franco Bifo Berardi reading the *I Love You* virus, literally enacting Florian Cramer's claim that the computer virus *I Love You* might be considered to be a form of poetry.[^language] This also makes larger reference to artists expressing language as found objects, in simultaneous poems from the Dada period for example, where texts in different languages were read aloud at the same time to expose their aesthetic and undermine their authoritative function.
-Software is constructed in language, and is processed with and via computer code consisting of symbols.[^love] Code is like poetry then inasmuch as it plays with structures of language itself, and sets up a temporal interplay between the *voice* that is, and the *voice* that is to come.
-Such examples stress the instability of all codes (including human language) and how particular intentions or meanings are open to misinterpretation and reinvention.
+Indeed, if coding is somewhat like speaking, then it is also like poetry inasmuch as poems operate performatively involving both written and spoken forms[^cox1].
+There are clear similarities between the syntactic qualities of written code and the execution of code, resulting in some forms of effects from subtle to apparent events, such as computer memory update beneath a screen and visual-audio effects on a screen. [g: pls check /w] This becomes evident if you read the source code aloud, as if it were a poem.
+A good example is the philosopher Franco Bifo Berardi who read the code for the *I Love You* virus aloud, enacting Florian Cramer's claim that the computer virus *I Love You* might be considered to be a form of poetry.[^language] This for of code poetry also makes broader reference to artists expressing language as found objects.
+Examples include the Dadaist simultaneous poems which consisted of textx in different languages read aloud at the same time expose the expressive tonality of the words as opposed to their meaning.
+Software is constructed from language, and is processed with and via computational procedures consisting source code as symbols.[^love] Code is like poetry then, inasmuch as it plays with language's structures, setting up temporal interplay between the *voice* that is, and the *voice* that is to come.
+Such examples stress the instability of all codes (including human language) and how particular intentions or meanings are open to misinterpretation and reinvention. [g: see Loren's comment /w]

-Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as an aesthetic tool to produce hybrid programming-literary forms but also to explore the material connections and creative tensions between the two.[^examples] That speech comes from living human bodies further reminds us that coding practices have bodies too (even programmers do, although many are in denial), and this further reminds us that coding can only be understood in terms of wider infrastructures and the context of its making (or *poiesis* if you like).
-In this chapter we explore this line of thinking, and the ways in which the *voice* of the human subject is implicated in coding practices, and how coding can itself give voice to wider political issues, particularly around sexuality.
-Thus we focus on the software artwork *Vocable Code*, as a means to engage with these technical and aesthetic aspects of code, and how these issues might be exposed.
+Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as an aesthetic tool for producing hybrid programming-literary forms, but also to explore the material connections and creative tensions between the two.[^examples] That speech comes from living human bodies further reminds us that coding practices have bodies too, and this further reminds us that coding can only be understood in terms of wider infrastructures, and the context of its making (or *poiesis* if you will).
+In this chapter we explore this line of thinking, and the ways in which the *voice* of the human subject is implicated in coding practices, and how coding itself can voice wider political issues, particularly concerning sexuality.
+We will therefore focus on the software artwork *Vocable Code*, as a means to engage with these technical and aesthetic aspects of code.

 ![vocable_code](ch7_1.jpg)

-*Figure 7.1: An installation view of Vocable Code*
+*Figure 7.1: The installation of Vocable Code*

 ### start()

-Vocable Code is both a work of “software art” (software as artwork, not software to make an artwork) and a “codework” (where the source code and critical writing operate together) to embody “queer code”.
-Through collecting voices and statements from others that help to complete the sentence that begins “Queer is...”, the work is computationally and poetically composed: texts and voices are repeated and disrupted by mathematical chaos, to create a dynamic artwork (software art or work of electronic literature) and to explore the performativity of code, subjectivity and language.
-Behind the executed web interface, the code itself is a mixture of a computer programming language and human language, and aims to expose the material and linguistic tensions of writing and reading within the context of (non)binary poetry and queer computer code.
+Vocable Code is both a work of software art (software as art, not software to make art) and a *codework* (in which the source code and critical writing operate together) to embody queer code.
+Collecting voices and statements that complete the sentence starting with: “Queer is...,” the work is computationally and poetically composed: texts and voices are repeated, and disrupted by mathematical chaos, to create a dynamic artwork to explore the performativity of code, subjectivity and language.
+Behind the screen interface, the code itself is a mixture of computer programming language and human language, and aims to expose the material and linguistic tensions between writing, and reading within the context of (non)binary poetry and queer computer code.

-The work is presented in a dual screen format: on one side the source code (codework) is displayed, and on the other the executed version (see figures 7.1 and 7.2).
-In this particular arrangement, the source code is no longer, as in the convention of most software, hidden away from the user and instead is displayed in full to undermine the hierarchy between the source and its result once executed.
-The notion of queer code is both the subject and the process of the work, and this operates on multiple levels, *queering* what would be considered to be the normative conventions of software and its use: addressing what a front-end interface is expected to be, and how it normatively performs.
-Instead what we experience are the performative qualities of code in terms of both its human and nonhuman execution.
+The work is presented in a dual screen format: one side displaying the source code (codework), and the other the visual interface of how the code is run and executed (see Figures 7.1 and 7.2).
+In this particular arrangement, the source code is no longer, as in the convention of most software, hidden from the user and is instead displayed in full to undermine the hierarchy between the source and its result once executed.
+The notion of queer code is both the subject and the process of the work, and this operates on multiple levels, *queering* what would be considered to be the normative conventions of software and its use: addressing what a front-end interface is expected to be, and how it performs normatively.
+What we experience are the performative qualities of code in terms of both its human and nonhuman execution.
 When code becomes executable, it blends "form and function,"[^execute] a form in which it can be read, interpreted, executed and performed aesthetically.
-We see the code and we hear the voices of contributor's statements that together allow the program to speak to us.
+We see the code and we hear contributor's spoken statements that, together, allow the program to speak to us.

-The core method in structuring the artwork *Vocable Code* is the use of constraints or rules, which can be seen in both the writing of the source code, as well as formulating the rules for voicing the statements that themselves express different rhythms and meanings.[^constraints] For example, below are some of these constraints:
+The core method for structuring *Vocable Code* is the use of constraints or rules.
+These are readily discernible in both the source code, as well as the rules for voicing the statements that themselves express different rhythms and meanings.[^constraints] Below are some of these constraints:

-- When writing the source code, do not use binary 0 or 1, either a single X or Y, a single operator of '>' or '<'.
+- When writing the source code, do not use the binary number 0 or 1 (like declaring the value of a variable), a single X or Y (like the common use of such variable names), a single operator of ">" or "<" (like the common use of a single operator in a conditional statement). [g: can you see if this is clearer? /w]
-- When writing the source code, be mindful of the naming of the variables, arrays and functions.
+- When writing the source code, be mindful of the naming of variables, arrays, and functions.
 - For each specific voice, the sentence starts with the phrase: "Queer is".
-- For each specific voice, each sentence contains the minimum of 1 word but no more than 5.
+- For each specific voice, each sentence contains a minimum of one word, but no more than five.

 ## Exercise in class (Decode)